-What is No-Code? - No-Code vs. Low-Code - How it Works - What Kinds of Applications Can You Build Without Coding? - The Solution to Your Digital Transformation - The Future of Application Development - Inside the Mind of: John Rymer
+What is No-Code? - No-Code vs. Low-Code - How it Works - What Kinds of Applications Can You Build Without Coding? - The Ultimate Guide to No-Code - The Future of Application Development - Inside the Mind of: John Rymer

 “The future of coding is no coding at all,” says Chris Wanstrath, CEO at GitHub.
 Take a trip into the future with us.
 Maybe you’ve already heard some buzz about no-code, or maybe this is your first exposure, or you've found the term alongside low-code.
 Either way, knowledge is power and there is always more to learn (that’s why we say “nearly” everything there is to know!).

 Our goal is that by 2023, anyone can build an application, so we are motivated to learn everything we can to make that happen.
 We created this page to share what we think you need to know about how no-code works and why it can benefit you -- and we look forward to growing our knowledge even more the more we learn!

 So here we go, from no-code’s rise from the evolution of programming, to components of a no-code platform, to popular use cases and key benefits.
 Have more questions or missing some information?
 Just reach out to us for anything else you want to know about all things no-code.

 “Programming isn’t about typing, it’s about thinking,” says GitHub CEO Chris Wanstrath.
 No-code application development removes programming as the barrier between ideas and solutions.